TheLeanArt/TheLateDemo/README.md

 [MIT License](LICENSE) with the following exception:

-* The music included in this demo may is
+* The music included in this demo is
   Copyright (c) 2025 Nikku4211.
 All rights reserved